Joseph Gerson’s speech at the 2021 World Conference against A- & H- Bombs

 Chinese military to military consultations to prevent miscalculations, and

 credible U.S. and Chinese steps toward fulfilling their Article VI NPT

-Ending ALL provocative and dangerous military shows of force.
+Ending ALL provocative and dangerous military showing of force.

 Honoring the one-China formula and encouraging Chinese-Taiwanese